R&D Software Engineer, Search Consultant, Partner

 In 2015 he wrote “Apache Solr Essentials”, published by Packt Publishing.

-He’s an opensource lover; he’s currently involved in several (too many!) projects, always thinking about a “big” idea that will change his (developer) life.
+Andrea is an open-source lover, he is currently involved in several (too many!) projects, always thinking about a “big” idea that will change his (developer) life.